algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 **Client:**

-- Reads documents concerning his interest
+- Read documents concerning his interest
-- Answers our inquiry
+- Answer our inquiry
-- Contacts the team when needed
+- Contact the team when needed

 **Communication Team:**

 - Responsible for the communication with the stakeholders (client, public, team)
 - Responsible for the management of the communication among the team
 - Receive and answer inquiries from external sources
-- Ensure the communication integrity within the guidelines
+- Ensure communication integrity within the guidelines

 **Team Members:**

-- Communicates with other members
+- Communicate with other members
 - Do not directly contact stakeholders, but can ask to
-- Redirects communication toward the communication team
+- Redirect communication toward the communication team
 - Right to disapprove the use of communication
+- Read Document

-**Other Team Members:**
+**Other Team's Members:**

 - Read our documents
 - Can communicate with us about progress/ideas
 - Share Knowledge
-- Shows interest in our work, and will contact us about it.
+- Show interest in our work, and will contact us about it.

 **Public Audience:**